Appraisily/appraisals-backend/WORDPRESS_INTEGRATION.md

 # WordPress Integration Guide for Appraisals Backend

-This document outlines how the `appraisals-backend` service (and related services like `appraisers-task-queue` that share the `wordpress.service.js`) interacts with the WordPress instance to retrieve and manage appraisal post data.
+This document outlines how the `appraisals-backend` service interacts with the WordPress instance to retrieve and manage appraisal post data.

 ## 1. Credentials Management